softlayer/githubio_source/content/reference/services/SoftLayer_Network_CdnMarketplace_Metrics/_index.md

 ---
 title: "SoftLayer_Network_CdnMarketplace_Metrics"
-description: "This Service class will describe in detail each Simple Object Access Protocol (SOAP) API call used in the Content Delivery Network (CDN) metrics.
-These APIs will allow callers to collect metrics for the CDN service. "
+description: "This class is deprecated and will be removed in future. "
 date: "2018-02-12"
 tags:
     - "service"